microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 Systems designers usually provide failover capability in servers, systems or networks requiring near-continuous availability and a high degree of reliability."

-This sample implements a failover scenario in a system where **a software service component is terminated and replaced by a new one**, unlike the [Failover Coffee Machine sample](/coyote/learn/tutorials/failover-coffee-machine-actors), which is about applying the failover concept to the firmware of an automated espresso machine.
+This sample implements a failover scenario in a system where **an instance of a service is terminated and replaced by a new one**, unlike the [Failover Coffee Machine sample](/coyote/learn/tutorials/failover-coffee-machine-actors), which is about applying the failover concept to the firmware of an automated espresso machine.